ctrlplusb/react-virtual-container/README.md

   - `onChange` (_PropTypes.func_)

     If provided, this callback function will be called any time the virtualisation value changes.
 It recieves a single boolean parameter, being `true` when virtualisation is active, and `false` when it is not.

-  - `onlyIn` (_PropTypes.bool_, *default*: false)

-    By default the virtual container will switch back to rendering your placeholder if your component goes out of proximity of the viewport.
-This can be especially helpful in keeping resource usage down, however, may not always be required.
-Set this flag to disable this feature.

   - `optimistic` (_PropTypes.bool_, *default*: false)